-Keeping your lawn green from mid July to late September requires acute knowledge of late summer watering, weeding, and mowing techniques.
+Keeping your lawn green from mid July to late September requires acute knowledge of late summer lawn watering, weeding, and mowing techniques.

-WATER THE GRASS PROPERLY
+WATERING THE GRASS PROPERLY

 Many people practice short daily sprinkler cycles in their lawn care regimen, but this is a common mistake that leads to shallow grass roots.
 It’s actually better to water the grass infrequently in larger quantities to encourage deep root growth.

 In the hotter seasons, the best time for watering grass is late at night to prevent burning the grass.
 During the more temperate weather, lawns typically only need an inch of water per week.
 You can measure how long it takes for your sprinklers to output this amount by putting out a pie dish or saucepan and setting a timer for how long it takes to catch an inch of water.
 This helps you know when to shut off the sprinklers and avoid over lawn watering.

 An easier way to measure is with a Smart Rain irrigation system, which automatically shuts off when a section of lawn has been watered sufficiently.
 See how Smart Rain moisture sensors work: